 Introduction

-Research shows for pet ownership, there are several proven health benefits for people, including physical, mental and emotional improvements.
+Research shows when it comes to pet ownership, there are several proven health benefits for people, including physical, mental and emotional improvements.

-It is also recognised that pet ownership can be a means to improving your socialisation skills, especially when meeting and interacting with other pet owners.
+It is also recognised that pet ownership can be a means to improving socialisation skills, especially in terms of meeting and interacting with other pet owners.

 Click on the link below if you would like to apply for a pet.